RogueRope/SurvivalGuide/README.md

 The setup is volunteer driven, **everyone needs to participate.**

-This means: helping with food-preparation, cleaning, DM, making content, taking care of each other.
+This means: helping with food-preparation, cleaning, making content, taking care of each other.

 ## What does Rogue Rope provide?